YonathanWubishet/IntroToGithub/README.md

 # Intro To Github

 Welcome to class.
 First things first, let's get to know our tools.
-Within the development industry when we build something, we usually build in large teams.
+Within the development industry, when we build something, we usually build in large teams.
 Powerful programs require many people working on the project together as a team.
 A problem that arises when multiple people are working on the same code in the same project, is that we may change code that affects another contributors code.